-UNIT I: Food processing and preservation - An Introduction
+UNIT I: Food Processing and Preservation - An Introduction

-- Need, Purpose and scope-Principles and Methods of food processing and preservation. - Traditional Methods of food processing and preservation - Preservatives and Additives Classification, applications, permissible limits and safety aspects.
+- Need, Purpose and scope, Principles and Methods of food processing and preservation. - Traditional Methods of food processing and preservation. - Preservatives and Additives Classification, applications, permissible limits and safety aspects.

-UNIT II: Methods of food processing and preservation
+UNIT II: Methods of Food Processing and Preservation

-- Processing and preservation by Heat Principles of thermal processing, blanching, pasteurization, UHT processing, thermal sterilization, canning, extrusion. - Processing and preservation by Cold- Refrigeration and freezing, freezing time and rate, methods of freezing, effect on quality of foods. - Processing and preservation by Dehydration and concentration Types, Methods and their suitability for different food products.
+- Processing and preservation by Heat Principles of thermal processing, blanching, pasteurization, UHT processing, thermal sterilization, canning, extrusion. - Processing and preservation by Cold- Refrigeration and freezing, methods of freezing, effect on quality of foods. - Processing and preservation by Dehydration and concentration Types, Methods and their suitability for different food products.

-UNIT III:Processing and preservation by Fermentation
+UNIT III: Processing and Preservation by Fermentation

-- Definition, types, Importance, Technology, Benefits and Limitations. - Processing and preservation of fermented foods -Cereal and pulse products Vegetables, Milk products, Beverages, meat products
+• Definition, types, Importance, Technology, Benefits and Limitations.

+• Processing and preservation of fermented foods - Cereal and pulse products, Vegetables, Milk products, Beverages, meat products.

-UNIT IV:Processing and preservation by Novel methods
+UNIT IV: Processing and Preservation by Novel methods